Your environment does not create your self-esteem but your self-esteem is not wholly your idea either.

 Because the brain of an infant is underdeveloped, you begin to follow that pattern of black or white, right or wrong.
 You don’t reason to find out why it is right or wrong, the surrounding situations where it is right or wrong, and so on.

-Now, because you see in just black or white, right or wrong, you take that same faulty sense of judgement into the formation of your sense of self.
+Now, because you see in just black or white, right or wrong, you take that same faulty sense of judgment into the formation of your sense of self.
 So, instead of saying a thing you did is either right or wrong, you begin to say you are either right or wrong.
-For every time you hear a no from your parents, without an explanatory environment, a belief of “I don’t deserve to receive anything grows.”

 (This does not mean children should be given everything they want.
 Instead, for every no they get, they should be assisted to see why that no does not mean they are undeserving but that there are some other reasons.
 It should be done because they can’t come up with that explanation by themselves).